Thomasporta/Steam-Data-Analysis/README.md

 ## I. Releases and Reviews

 Let us begin by looking at general statistics of the games that are actually played on Steam.
-Firstly, let's look at the average review score since 2005 and the total number of reviews.
+Firstly, let's look at the average review score for games released from 2005 and the total number of reviews.
 We use the filtered reviews parameter to estimate the number of reviews, which does not take into account reviews from review bombs and gift copies.
 As such this approximates real reviews the most.
+We also need to remember that reviews were implemented on the steam platform in 2013.
+As such any steam review data before 2013 is reviews that were written later on.

 ![view](AvgReview_NumberReviews.PNG)